Financial EconomicsMaster of Financial Economics (MFE)

 - Full-time study

-- Four year Honours degree from an accredited university preferably in Economics, Business (Finance), Math, Science or Engineering.
+- BA or international equivalent i.e. four-year degree from an accredited university preferably in Economics, Business (Finance), Math, Science or Engineering.

 - Achieved a minimum 78% average overall in the last two full-time years of the undergraduate degree.